deadlyengineer/react-css-in-js/README.md

 ## Advanced Configuration

-This library is designed to be zero-configuration.
-Class names are stable, hashes have a very high probability of uniqueness, and server-side rendering works out of the box.
+This library is designed to require zero-configuration.
+Class names are stable and have a very high probability of uniqueness, and server-side rendering works out of the box.
 But, there are always cases where the defaults need a little modification.

 ```tsx
 import { configure } from 'react-css-in-js';